 Venique Chappell, Staff Counselor, Student Counseling Services

 The Red Folder, created by Student Counseling Services, is inspired by similar initiatives in California universities.
-It equips faculty and staff with the tools and knowledge to identify signs of student distress and take appropriate actions.
-The Red Folder includes vital information, protocols, strategies, and resources to help faculty and staff respond effectively to students in need.
-This training will help you to identify common signs of student distress and respond to students with empathy and understanding.
-Registration is required.
+It equips faculty and staff with tools and knowledge to identify signs of student distress and take appropriate actions.
+It includes vital information, protocols, strategies, and resources to help faculty and staff respond effectively to students in need.
+Registration required.

 Synchronous Session: